-- (E) Includes 62,500 shares of Common Stock subject to outstanding stock options exercisable during the 60 days period ending October 7, 1998. - (F) Includes 187,500 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ending October 7, 1998. - (G) Includes 42,000 shares owned by members of Dr. Taylor's family as to which he may be deemed to be the beneficial owner.
+- (E) Includes 62,500 shares of Common Stock subject to outstanding stock options exercisable during the 60 days period ending October 7, 1998. - (F) Includes 3,123,333 shares owned by Legere Enterprises, Ltd., a Nevada limited partnership owned by Mr. Legere and members of his family, 500,000 warrants owned by Biotechnology Development, Ltd., a limited partnership controlled by Mr. Legere, granted in conjunction with a line of credit agreement with the Company in April 1998, and 9,293 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ending October 7, 1998. - (G) Includes 187,500 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ending October 7, 1998. - (H) Includes 42,000 shares owned by members of Dr. Taylor's family as to which he may be deemed to be the beneficial owner.
 Also includes 757,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ending October 7, 1998.